Yohannesbirhane/task-manager/README.md

-this task manager is important for all level
+this task manager is important for all level of activities